SpezialK-dev/knowleadge-base/Operating-Systems/Linux/QEMU.md

 iifname virbr0 accept
 ```
 to the /etc/nftables.conf config file. and then Rebooting fixed the issue (dont forget to reenable the nftables service )

+Though that allowed me to forward dhcp requests and atleast connect though i had no internet so i simply switched to ufw.
+and followed the given command in the artix post.